Constrained Performance Boosting Control for Nonlinear Systems: Benchmark examples

-Nevertheless, the lower $\omega$ gets the more the CBF-based baseline tends to push performance and violate constraints, as clear from the results achieved when looking at $V$ for $\omega=1$ in \tablename{~\ref{tab:indicators}}.
+Nevertheless, the lower $\omega$ gets, the more the penalty-based PB baseline tends to push performance and violate constraints, as clear from the results achieved when looking at $V$ for $\omega=1$ in \tablename{~\ref{tab:indicators}}.
 This result is further reinforced by the product $V\cdot\bar{L}_{\mathrm{LQ}}$ shown in the same table, indicating that the trade-off between performance and constraint satisfaction is in favor of ADMM-PB.
-The difference in terms of constraint violation between ADMM-PB and the CBF-baseline for $\omega=10^{3}$ can be further visualized in \figurename{~\ref{fig:speed_traj}}, where we compare the minimum and maximum speed achieved by the robot across the $5$ testing scenarios (the shaded area highlights the speed range of the robot).
+The difference in terms of constraint violation between ADMM-PB and the penalty-based PB baseline for $\omega=10^{2}$ can be further visualized in \figurename{~\ref{fig:speed_traj}}, where we compare the minimum and maximum speed achieved by the robot across the $50$ testing scenarios (the shaded area highlights the speed range of the robot).
 From this figure, it is clear that the baseline approach pushes performance, requiring an initial velocity that hinges more in the proximity of the imposed lower bound, thereby leading to a higher $V$ than the proposed approach.
-On the contrary, the speed trajectories resulting from the use of ADMM-PB tend to be more cautions, reducing constraints' violation at the price of more conservative performance.
-Note that, although constraints are violated considerably less with ADMM-PB, our approach still does not lead to violation-free tests, as this could only be obtained by achieving a null primal gap or using an architecture that guarantees feasibility-by-design (see, e.g., \cite{grontas2025pinet}), provided that \eqref{eq:parameterization} is still satisfied after this structural change.
-Lastly, by looking again at \tablename{~\ref{tab:indicators}}, it can be noticed that neither ADMM-PB nor the baseline for most of the tested values of $\omega$ result in $\bar{L}_{\mathrm{ca}}=0$.
-This result implies that the robot often approaches the obstacle beyond the safety distance, except for two tested values of $\omega$, without a clear pattern to guide the choice of this hyperparameter.
+On the contrary, the speed trajectories resulting from the use of ADMM-PB tend to be more cautious, reducing constraints' violation at the price of more conservative performance.
+Note that, although ADMM-PB substantially reduces constraint violations, it does not lead to violation-free closed-loop tests.
+Since disturbances have here unbounded support, achieving hard constraint satisfaction in the testing phase would in fact require robustification under suitable finite-support or distributional assumptions on the noise, which is beyond the scope of this work.
+Lastly, by looking again at \tablename{~\ref{tab:indicators}}, it can be noticed that neither ADMM-PB nor the baseline result in $\bar{L}_{\mathrm{ca}}=0$.
+This result implies that the robot approaches the obstacle beyond the safety distance.
 At the same time, this does not imply that the robot will collide with the obstacle, as all tests, apart from the one featuring $\omega=10^{6}$, are collision-free.